Djibouti Armed Forces: UN peacekeeping forces

-Djibouti first UN Peacekeeping mission was in 1994, when it deployed uniformed personnel to the UN Mission in Haiti (UNMIH) and the UN Assistance Mission for Rwanda (UNAMIR).
+Djibouti's first UN Peacekeeping mission was in 1994, when it deployed uniformed personnel to the UN Mission in Haiti (UNMIH) and the UN Assistance Mission for Rwanda (UNAMIR).
 Djibouti UN peacekeeping mission in the Darfur, Sudan in 2010, withdrew their personnel from Sudan on the 30 June 2021.
 Djibouti has committed to strengthening international action through the African Union to achieve collective security and uphold the goals enshrined in the Purposes and Principles of the UN Charter and the Constitutive Act of the African Union.
 Deployed in 3 countries in Somalia, Democratic Republic of the Congo and Central African Republic.

 Djiboutian forces artillery ready to fire on Al-Shabaab militants near the town of Buloburde, Somalia.

 The table below shows the current deployment of Djiboutian Forces in UN Peacekeeping missions.